JenFau/jennyfaulkner-site/src/pages/about.md

 > I am passionate about the people side of projects and business change.

-This is still my passion, and a strength, but for the past couple of years my role has directed me towards the quantitative side of business analysis.
+This is still my passion, and a personal strength, but for the past couple of years my role has directed me towards the quantitative side of business analysis.
 It's now fascinating to see how that side - the data and numbers - is becoming more and more part of the capabilities of AI, and I'm interested to see how things develop.

 I also wrote in the original 'about' page: